tugbayatilla/adventcode22/Day5/navigator.md

 - parse data file
   - read until emtpy line, first part will be cargo, second part will be movements
   - parse movements
+- AfterRearrangementCratesFromTopOfEachStacks
+  - if there is no crate in stack, it will fail, write test and implement
+  -

 # Smells (WIP 3)